 Apples, brambles, greens, beans and peas, root vegetables, tomatoes, flowers for display in the home, and numerous other fresh treats were likely grown and stored in the root cellar to support the house and its staff.
 Mrs. Lilly was even known to have her chauffeur drive her to friends throughout the city to deliver flowers from the Oldfields cutting garden.

-The line of apple trees in the Tanner Orchard has long had a collection of perennial plantings underneath, and the space has changed its use over time.
-With the promise of re-creating a space for cut flowers and vegetables near the greenhouses, Newfields’ horticulturists have redesigned it into a romantic meadow with pops of bright flowers throughout the seasons.
+This line of apple trees has long had a collection of perennial plantings underneath, and the space has changed its use over time.
+With the promise of re-creating a space for cut flowers and vegetables near the greenhouses, Newfields’ horticulturists have redesigned the space into a romantic meadow with pops of bright flowers throughout the seasons.

-Explore the meandering paths, and notice where the trees are in their production of fruit, or take a moment to sit under the shady seating area, Orchard Folly, and watch the birds and pollinators busily buzz around the meadow.
+Explore the meandering paths, notice what stage the trees are in their production of fruit or take a moment to sit under the Orchard Folly and watch the birds and pollinators interact with the space.